luiskikonieves/jetson-tensorflow-rust/README.md

 ### Installing and Running Application

+Clone the repository by running `git clone --recursive https://github.com/luiskikonieves/py-jetson.git` on your JetsonNano.
+You may need to install git if it wasn't included in your JetPack version: `sudo apt-get install git`.

 This program requires some other tools to be installed on the Jetson Nano.
 All of these can be installed by running `scripts/provision.sh` on the Jetson Nano.

 This script will also create a systemd service which will automatically start the program upon boot and restart the program upon crash.
 The program may be disabled by running `sudo systemctl --user disable camera-nano.service`.